demon36/ormplusplus/README.md

-# ormplusplus
+# ormplusplus (pre-alpha)
 A basic ORM for C++11 that does not precompile your code

-Currently MySQL only is supported but the ORM is based on Poco libraries so it should not be hard to add support for SQLite, Redis or Mongodb.
+Targeting MySQL support, SQLite and others can be supported in the future

 ### Usage example
 ```cpp